A New History of Aboriginal-White Relations

 - 2010, Winner - Harold Adams Innis Prize, Canadian Federation for the Humanities and Social Science

-Makúk models some commendable ethnohistorical methods…it illustrates and helps to explain the diversity of Aboriginal experiences…the book casts fresh light on a critical aspect of Aboriginal history…this book belongs in the libraries of all Native studies scholars, in Canada and beyond.
+Makúk models some commendable ethnohistorical methods … The book casts fresh light on a critical aspect of Aboriginal history … This book belongs in the libraries of all Native studies scholars, in Canada and beyond.

 Makúk makes an important contribution to larger discussions of indigenous-newcomer relations and an emerging literature on Aboriginal labour history in both Canada and the United States.